A BRIEF HISTORY OF SHANGHAI, CHINA

 21st Century Shanghai

 Shanghai World Financial Centre was built in 2008.
 Meanwhile Shanghai Maglev Train opened in 2004.
 Then in 2010 the World Expo was held in Shanghai.

 Today Shanghai is a thriving city.
 It is also one of the largest cities in the world.
-Shanghai has a population of 23 million.
+In 2020 Shanghai had a population of 24 million.

 A brief history of China